Updated:

 Lockheed Corporation’s Ethical Decision-Making Case Study

-Exclusively available on IvyPanda Available only on IvyPanda
+Exclusively available on Available only on IvyPanda® Made by Human No AI

-Lockheed: Ethical Issues Experienced Within the Past Decades
+Lockheed: Ethical Issues Experienced within the Past Decades

 The Lockheed Corporation “was a successful aerospace organization in the United States” (Hartung, 2010, p.
 5).
 The company was “established in the year 1912 and later became Lockheed Martin after merging with Martin Marietta” (Lockheed Martin, 2015, para.
 1).
 The firm’s past has been characterized by numerous ethical issues and scandals.
 Such scandals affected the company’s profitability and success throughout the second half of the 20th century.
-To begin with, the firm faced a wide range of bribery scandals from 1950s to 1970s.
-Hartung (2010) argues that “the company’s officials bribed different companies and governments across the globe in order to purchase more aircrafts from Lockheed” (p.
-23).
-Such scandals resulted in numerous hullabaloos in different nations such as Japan, the United States, Italy, and West Germany.

 During the same period, Lockheed recorded numerous losses due to the changes experienced in the market.
 As well, the company’s L-1011 TriStar was unsuccessful in the market.
 This development affected the company’s financial performance thus forcing different stakeholders to engage in corrupt strategies.
 According to an investigation conducted in 1976, Lockheed’s bribes “amounted to 22 million US dollars” (Hartung, 2010, p.
 74).
 The company had bribed different foreign officials.
-Such bribes were aimed at encouraging them to purchase their aircrafts from Lockheed.
+Such bribes were aimed at encouraging them to purchase their aircraft from Lockheed.

 Many defense contractors also faced numerous challenges during the period.
 The absence of transparency and commitment affected the firm’s performance.
 Before merging with Martin Marietta, Lockheed paid a fine of 24.8 million US dollars for engaging in bribery and ineffective corporate practices (Lockheed Martin, 2015).
-In 1990s, the firm also paid “around 1 million dollars to an Egyptian lawmaker in an attempt to market its aircrafts in the country” (Hartung, 2010, p.
+In the 1990s, the firm also paid “around 1 million dollars to an Egyptian lawmaker in an attempt to market its aircraft in the country” (Hartung, 2010, p.
 98).
 Such bribery claims affected the company’s image and eventually resulted in heavy fines.

 The Turning Point

 Several issues and developments emerged thus forcing the managers at Lockheed to implement new ethical approaches.
 The investigations conducted in 1976 showed that Lockheed had been engaging in various malpractices.
 Such malpractices resulted in numerous fines and penalties.
 The events taking place in the company throughout the period led to new allegations.
 The leaders in the firm also continued to pay bribes to different government officials.
-In 1975, the firm was forced to pay a fine of over $24 million.
-The organization was also expected to plead guilty for violating the country’s anti-bribery regulations and laws (Lockheed Martin, 2015).
-New illegalities were also reported during the period.

 The newly formed Lockheed Martin therefore formulated new agreements and practices in order to remain ethical.
 Lockheed Martin instituted new strategies in order to deal with such allegations.
 The firm was also expected to address every past ethical complaint, misconduct, and malpractice (Lockheed Martin, 2015).
 This turning point resulted in a powerful ethics program.
-The purpose of the program was to ensure the firm was on the right path towards achieving its business objectives (Terris, 2005).
+The purpose of the program was to ensure the firm was on the right path toward achieving its business objectives (Terris, 2005).

 It also wanted “to establish powerful internal programs to monitor, report, and even prevent any illegal act” (Hartung, 2010, p.
 65).
 It is agreeable that the ethical problems and challenges encountered throughout the second half of the century forced the company to implement a powerful ethics program.
 The program also encouraged more employees to engage in the best business activities.
 The new program has made Lockheed Martin one of the most successful and ethical companies in the aviation industry.